lsilvapvt/cloudnative-tools-belt/azure/devops/agent/README.md

 Thus, for that scenario, instead of `azure-devops-agent.yml`, use on of the two alternative kubernetes deployment files below:

 - [`azure-devops-agent-with-docker-daemon.yml`](./azure-devops-agent-with-docker-daemon.yml):  "Docker-in-Docker" approach, it runs the Docker daemon as a second [container](https://hub.docker.com/_/docker?tab=description&page=3&name=dind) in the same pod.
 This would be the preferred method from a secutiry standpoint.
+Also, you have more control over the docker daemon startup configuration in this option, such as the configuration of [`insecure-registry` entries](./azure-devops-agent-with-docker-daemon.yml#L38) for your environment.

 - [`azure-devops-agent-with-docker-from-host.yml`](./azure-devops-agent-with-docker-from-host.yml): "Docker-out-of-Docker" approach, it runs with the Docker daemon from the host worker VM.